Home Latest News Partnership Deed in India

 4. [Fourth Partner’s Name], [Son/Daughter] of [Mr. Father’s Name], residing at [Address Line 1, Address Line 2, City, State, Pin Code] hereinafter referred to as FOURTH PARTNER.

-Whereas the parties to this agreement have agreed to start their firm as a partnership, and a written instrument of partnership is advisable.
-Now the following is attested to by this partnership deed:
+The parties to this agreement have agreed to start their firm as a partnership, and a written instrument of partnership is advisable.
+Now, the following is attested to by this partnership deed:

 1. BUSINESS ACTIVITY